Non-Compensatory Damages in Civil and Common Law Jurisdictions: Requirements and Underlying Principles

-Conversely, an ICC tribunal seated in Zurich, hearing a technology licensing dispute to which Indian law applied, found that it was not empowered to award punitive damages as under Indian law ‘an arbitral tribunal, will normally give “damages for breach of contract only by way of compensation for loss suffered, and not by way of punishment”’.
+Conversely, an International Chamber of Commerce (ICC) tribunal seated in Zurich, hearing a technology licensing dispute to which Indian law applied, found that it was not empowered to award punitive damages as under Indian law ‘an arbitral tribunal, will normally give “damages for breach of contract only by way of compensation for loss suffered, and not by way of punishment”’.
 Although the choice of New York law as the applicable law (instead of Indian law) might have empowered the arbitrators to award punitive damages, the enforcement of the ensuing award would depend on the applicable public policy of the enforcing state.

 In an often-cited case, an ICC tribunal seated in Geneva refused to award punitive damages sought by the respondent for the claimant’s termination of a wine distribution agency agreement governed by New York law, on the grounds that to do so would be contrary to Swiss law as the lex arbitri.
 In support of its decision, the tribunal relied on a provision of the Swiss Federal Private International Law Act, which provides that, in the context of product liability claims based on foreign law, ‘no damages can be awarded in Switzerland beyond those that would be awarded under Swiss law for such damage’.

 An arbitration agreement may explicitly authorise an arbitral tribunal to award non-compensatory damages.
-For instance, such an agreement could preclude or provide for the award of punitive damages, as is not uncommon in the US, and as validated by the US Supreme Court in Mastrobuono v.
+For instance, such an agreement could preclude or provide for the award of punitive damages, as is not uncommon in the United States, and as validated by the US Supreme Court in Mastrobuono v.
 Shearson Lehman Hutton Inc. The arbitration agreement could also set a cap on the amount of damages.
-A good example of this is the Tapie arbitration, in which the parties’ agreement to arbitrate capped Bernard Tapie and his spouse’s claim to moral damages at €50 million.
+A good example of this is the Tapie arbitration, in which the parties’ agreement to arbitrate capped Bernard Tapie’s and his spouse’s claim to moral damages at €50 million.
 The arbitral tribunal awarded the claimants €45 million to account for the ‘humiliation’ and ‘destructive manoeuvres’ suffered.
 As shown above, moral damages are available under French law; however, the sum awarded to Tapie is widely considered to be unprecedented in the French legal system.
-The authority given to the tribunal under the arbitration agreement thus shows the pivotal role that such clauses can play.
+The authority given to the tribunal under the arbitration agreement thus shows the pivotal role of such clauses.

 Arbitration rules are generally silent on arbitrators’ authority with respect to damages.
-One notable exception is the ICDR-AAA International Arbitration Rules, which expressly exclude the award of ‘punitive, exemplary, or similar damages’ unless the parties agree otherwise.
+One notable exception is the joint International Arbitration Rules of the International Centre for Dispute Resolution and the American Arbitration Association (AAA), which expressly exclude the award of ‘punitive, exemplary, or similar damages’ unless the parties agree otherwise.
 It is interesting to note that the AAA Arbitration Rules (i.e., the equivalent domestic arbitration rules) do not contain such a provision.
 Perhaps this can be viewed as a recognition that such damages are not available in many (if not most) jurisdictions.
 This is also evidenced by the exclusion of the award of arbitration costs on the basis of a party’s misconduct from the scope of this provision, which could be viewed as a form of non-compensatory damages.

-Excess of jurisdiction and public policy considerations – the scrutiny of awards on non-compensatory damages
+Excess of jurisdiction and public policy considerations – scrutiny of awards on non-compensatory damages

 One of the primary duties of arbitrators is to ensure that their awards are enforceable.
-To this effect, tribunals have to be mindful of the provisions of the lex arbitri as mentioned above, as well as of the New York Convention.
-For instance, an award of non-compensatory damages could be set aside or denied recognition on the grounds of excess of jurisdiction where a tribunal grants moral damages when no party sought such damages, or where a tribunal refuses to order punitive damages in breach of the terms of the arbitration agreement.
+To this effect, tribunals have to be mindful of the provisions of the lex arbitri as mentioned above, as well as of the Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
+For instance, an award of non-compensatory damages could be set aside or denied recognition on the grounds of excess of jurisdiction if a tribunal grants moral damages when no party sought such damages, or if a tribunal refuses to order punitive damages in breach of the terms of the arbitration agreement.

 Given their relative rarity, there is little jurisprudence concerning the set-aside or enforcement of arbitral awards ordering punitive damages.
 The recognition and enforcement of US judgments that allow for punitive damages in continental jurisdictions sheds some valuable light, however.
 There are, for instance, examples of decisions from France, Spain and Italy refusing to recognise US judgments, or parts thereof, containing an award for punitive damages, particularly on the basis of the public policy exception.

-Against this backdrop, it appears that the concept of punitive damages does not systematically trigger alarm bells of the courts in jurisdictions where punitive damages are not normally awarded.
-This is reflected in an attempt to set aside an ICC award before the English High Court.
+Against this backdrop, it appears that the concept of punitive damages does not systematically trigger alarm bells at the courts in jurisdictions where punitive damages are not normally awarded.
+This is reflected in an attempt to set aside an ICC award before the High Court of England and Wales.
 In this case, the claiming party argued that the arbitral tribunal awarded damages under an indemnity clause of a share purchase agreement in a manner that would characterise them as ‘punitive damages’ and, therefore, contrary to Spanish public policy.
-This failed to convince the High Court, which found that the arbitral tribunal may have erred in the application of Spanish law (as the applicable law) rules on the assessment of damages.
+This failed to convince the High Court, which found that the arbitral tribunal may have erred in the application of the rules of Spanish law (as the applicable law) on the assessment of damages.
 However, according to the Court, such an error in the application of Spanish law did not meet the threshold to constitute a valid ground of challenge to an arbitral award.